PedroHSDias/nr-challenge/Readme.md

 In first access all in screen its a te name "Raspagem" and a link named "Busca tudo CNPQ"

 To execute the crawler just click in "Busca tudo CNPQ", when the aplication will visiti all pages in http://www.cnpq.br/web/guest/licitacoes and get some informations from biddings and save in DB.
 The files refers appends in this biddings will be save in local host, folder [storage/app/public](https://github.com/PedroHSDias/nr-challenge/tree/master/storage/app/public).
-Because the massive amount of information a (currently have more tan 1400 records)  this process can take some minutes.
+Because the massive amount of information a (currently have more tan 1400 records, more than 1tb of appends)  this process can take some minutes.

 # The code